Mark Goulston: Presentations

-In May 2019, Goulston presented a session at the International Academy of Mediators in Banff, Alberta, Canada.
+In May 2019, Goulston presented a session at the International Academy of Mediators in Banff, Alberta and Canada.

 In October 2019, Goulston returned to Moscow to give a presentation along with Nobel laureate Daniel Kahneman.
 This was partially because his most recent book, Talking to Crazy, which, when translated into Russian became How to Talk With Dicks, became a national bestseller and went viral.

 In October 2019, Goulston presented "A Novel Approach to De-stigmatizing Mental Illness: Design Thinking Suicide Prevention" at the California Community College Mental Health and Wellness Fall Conference.

-During the pandemic, Goulston co-authored with Diana Hendel, Why Cope When You Can Heal?
-How Healthcare Heroes of Covid-19 Can Recover from PTSD, and, Trauma to Triumph: A Roadmap for Leading through Disruption and Thriving on the Other Side.